 They make only several wines including a Sauvignon Blanc/Sémillon blend and four red wines.
 Their total production is currently around 2,000 cases with the ability to grow production significantly within the confines of their new winery.

-The 2014 Napa Valley Cabernet Sauvignon is central to their production (about half of all cases currently produced).
-This wine was built from seven different vineyard sources.
+The Napa Valley Cabernet Sauvignon is central to their production (about half of all cases currently produced).
+The 2014 Dakota Shy Napa Valley Cabernet Sauvignon was built from seven different vineyard sources.
 The bouquet is aromatically powerful and reveals aromas of black fig, ripe raspberry and plum with underlying notes of brown chocolate.
 The mid palate is dense and rich showing more dark fruit rather than red fruit.
 The graceful finish shows medium shouldered tannins which linger for some time – but more on the front of the palate then the back.

 A magnum bottled only proprietary red is called Social Currency.
 Todd wanted to create a wine dedicated to social moments spent with family and friends – enjoying good food and good wine.
 The ‘currency’ are these shared moments.
 And with this wine only being bottled in the large format size – one will need to have plenty of friends and family over to enjoy this.